 The open source ecosystem consists of millions of packages created by hundreds of thousands of authors, contributors and reviewers.
 No single organization or implementable solution can be expected to validate all of them, so how can you establish trust?

 One method is to just blindly trust the public repositories.
-In fact, preliminary results from our Open Source Supply Chain Security Self-Assessment shows that ~50% of developers implicitly trust public repositories.
+In fact, preliminary results from our Open Source Supply Chain Security Self-Assessment that was ran from August to October 2021, shows that ~50% of developers implicitly trust public repositories.

 While this may seem frightening at first blush, most repositories take their responsibilities seriously, and are quick to clean them up in response to vulnerability disclosures and user feedback.
 Just like open source vulnerabilities are essentially crowd sourced, making open source much more secure than proprietary code due to the input of the millions of developers that use them, public repositories (over time) are generally good sources of clean code.